Thraka/thraka.github.io/root/todo/host-drawing.md

 }
 ```

 Finally, if the <xref:SadConsole.Settings.DoFinalDraw> is `true`, the final render texture is then drawn to the screen.
 Why does this `DoFinalDraw` gate exist?
 This allows you to integrate SadConsole into an existing game.
-For example, if you had a 3D FPS where the player can walk up to and use a computer in the game, you can use SadConsole to process and draw.
-Then that final texture created by SadConsole could be mapped to the 3D computer object.
+For example, if you had a 1st-person game where the player can walk up to and use a computer in the game, you can use SadConsole to process and draw the terminal.
+Then, that final texture created by SadConsole could be mapped to the 3D computer object.